jtnix/wineskin-engines/README.md

   * wait a few seconds for the new Engine to be installed, then check your Screen Options and winecfg settings (next)

  Screen Options
-  * always choose *Automatic Screen settings* - trying to use any desktop Override has always resulted in crash before the character selection screen in SWTOR
+  * *Automatic Screen settings* - the best option, especially if experiencing crashes in SW:TOR on character select screen using 1.7 engine.
-  * Try *Use Mac Driver instead of X11* checked (it may take up to 20 seconds to actually launch on your first load, so wait a bit before clicking again.)
-If you are having serious performance issues, try again with Mac Driver off, but it should work better enabled on newer Mac hardware.
+  * Check *Use Mac Driver instead of X11* if you are having performance issues with the Wineskin X11 driver (last built in 2012!)
+When using this setting it may take several seconds to actually appear launched on the taskbar.

  Staging Engine Options

  * To enable the high performance graphics features of these engines, you will need to ensure some settings using the **Config Utility (winecfg)** tool from the Tools menu of each Wineskin wrapper you install this engine for.
 After you *open winecfg*:
-  * Under the **Staging** tab, make sure *Enable CSMT for better graphic performance* is checked.
+  * Under the **Staging** tab, try *Enable CSMT for better graphic performance* is checked. *note: keep this disabled if having crashes or using lower end Intel HD video chipsets
   * Under **Libraries**, find *wined3d-csmt* and *d3dcompiler_43* and add them both as *native,builtin* libraries (you should also see the rest of the *d3dx9_##* libs in there as well for your normal SWTOR / Everquest II Wine setup)
-  * Under **Applications**, I like to keep Windows Version at *Windows XP* or *Windows Vista* mode - YMMV
+  * Under **Applications**, I like to keep Windows Version at *Windows XP* or *Windows Vista* mode, whatevs maybe
-  * Under **Graphics**, make sure *Automatically capture the mouse in full-screen windows* is checked.
-This will keep your mouse from 'jumping' to the center of the screen on every click which has all kinds of bad effects on gameplay.
-This still isn't perfect on SWTOR but seems to fix the problem on Everquest II.
+  * Under **Graphics**, check *Automatically capture the mouse in full-screen windows*  This can keep your mouse from 'jumping' to the center of the screen on every click.
+This seems to fix the problem on Everquest II.

  When you are done with settings, exit the *Wineskin* app, back out of your wine Wrapper package and give it a try!